Table of Contents

 - Improves metabolism

 Kaishore Guggulu is indicated in arthritis, gout, back pain and in aggravated fibromyalgia (muscle pain).

 Due to its blood detoxifying properties, it is also used to treat skin disorder.

 Kaishore guggulu can be used to support healthy joints (in gout), muscles (in fibromylegia), in back pain and pain in connective tissue.
 It can also be used as supportive dietary herbal supplement in many health conditions such as diabetes, skin diseases etc.

 The other diseases in which Kaishore or Kishore guggulu is used are impaired digestion, constipation, diabetic carbuncle, ulcer, cough, abdominal lump or gulma, anemia, meha or excessive flow of urine and senility.

-Dosage of Kaishore Guggulu
+The Dosage of Kaishore Guggulu

-The recommended dosage of Kaishore Guggulu 2-4 tablets after meal, in morning and evening with hot water or milk/Manjishtadi kwath.
+The recommended dosage of Kaishore Guggulu 2-4 tablets after the meal, in morning and evening with hot water or milk/Manjishtadi kwath.
 Or take as directed by physician.

 Caution while taking this medicine:

-Person suffering from thyroid and liver problems must consult physician before taking gugglu.
+Person suffering from thyroid and the liver problems must consult physician before taking gugglu.
 It should not be taken by pregnant woman.